Blog » Tick Talk

 Author

-Kimberly Hirsch resides in southern New Hampshire with her husband, two sons, and 17-year-old Westie, Jimmy.
+Kimberly Hirsch resides in southern New Hampshire with her husband and two sons.
 She graduated with a Bachelor of Arts in Education from Providence College in Rhode Island and a Master’s degree from the University of Phoenix, Las Vegas.
 Kimberly taught elementary school for ten years and spent eight wonderful years as a stay-at-home mom raising her boys.
 She is currently a content writer and children's book author.
-She has published two children's books and has plans to publish many more in the future.
-When she isn’t writing, Kimberly can be found taking combat classes at the gym, baking healthy snacks, reading, doing author visits at local schools, and being a boy mom.
+She has published four children's books and has plans to publish many more in the future.
+When she isn’t writing, Kimberly can be found taking combat and weight lifting classes at the gym, baking healthy snacks, reading, doing author visits at local schools, and being a boy mom.